istreeter/s2i-mojo-container/README.md

     $ s2i build -e "ENABLE_CPAN_TEST=true" -e "CPAN_MIRROR=http://cpan.cpantesters.org/" <application-source> <base-image-name> <output-image-name>

+## The base image

+1. Based on centos7
+2. Perl packages installed with yum
+3. openssl installed installed with yum
+4. Mojolicious, NET::SSLeay and IO::Socket::SSL installed from cpan
+5. User is non-root, for compatibility with openshift

 ## The run script

 The run script runs hypnotoad on your application.